First-Year Seminar

 FYS 166 Mammalian Reproduction: A Female Perspective (4 Credits)

 This course explores the diversity of reproduction in mammals from genetics to environmental adaptations, but all from the perspective of female mammals.
 How does the female perspective change the way one things about reproduction?
 For instance, conception vs. fertilization; embryo rejection vs. miscarriage.
 The course covers basic concepts as well as the biases and assumptions present in the study of mammalian reproduction.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI

 Fall, Spring, Variable